Skip to main content

 Read more about Butch’s story, here.

 As a homeowner, you have several ways of accessing your equity, so you’ll want to compare your options.
-For many homeowners who want to get or stay out of debt, a home equity investment is a way to access your home equity without the added stress of monthly payments and interest.
+For many homeowners who want to get or stay out of debt, a home equity investment is a way to access your home equity without the added stress of monthly payments.

 If you’re kicking yourself wishing you started an emergency fund sooner, take a closer look at home equity investments.
 You could access funds to cover today’s debts and stash some away to start your emergency fund.